Yogi-lite/Interview-Guide/README.md

 # Interview-Guide
-This will be the Basic interview questions one should go through before an interview
+This will include the Basic interview questions one should go through before an interview.